Recreational Craft Directive: Content

 The Craft Identification Number CIN (previously HIN) has been replaced by Watercraft Identification Number WIN, the Manufacturer Identification Code MIC must now be registered in a member state.
 On the Builder's plate, in place of the manufacturer's name, the RCD II now requires manufacturer's name, registered trade name or registered trademark, as well as contact address (note: a website is acceptable).
 The new directive also requires the means of re-boarding to be: accessible to or deployable by a person in the water unaided.
 Sailing yachts now need to comply with visibility for helmsman requirements.
 Means of escape in the event of inversion is now only required for multihull susceptible to inversion.
 Toilets must now have a holding tank; they can not be discharged directly overboard but must pass through the holding tank.
 Manufacturers need to ensure that the propulsion engines are now complying with RCD II.

+CE design category

+CE design category is the classification system used in the European Union to indicate the environmental conditions for which a recreational craft or personal watercraft is designed under Directive 2013/53/EU.
+The system forms part of the EU regime for recreational craft and personal watercraft and is shown on the craft's builder's plate together with the CE marking.
+The categories are defined in terms of wind force and significant wave height rather than by geographic labels.
+Recital 33 of Directive 2013/53/EU states that the titles of the watercraft design categories should be based only on the essential environmental conditions for navigation, namely wind force and significant wave height, to provide clear information about the acceptable operating environment of watercraft.